While visiting colleges in Maine with Meadow, Tony meets an old acquaintance. Carmela and Father Phil grow closer back at home.

 The first season of The Sopranos seemed to be breaking new ground when it first aired in 1999, and “College” was the surest proof of this.
 Unfortunately, only a relatively small number of programs have followed the trail that David Chase blazed.
 For every “quality” series like The Wire or Mad Men, there are a hundred uninspired, run-of-the-mill TV shows out there.
 Perhaps the importance of “College” is best measured not by the impact it had on television in general, but by its impact on The Sopranos itself.
 After the success of “College,” Chase had the freedom and confidence to take Tony, Carmela and his entire series in whatever direction he wanted.
 Tony’s savagery and Carmela’s moral hypocrisy in upcoming seasons are difficult to imagine if we didn’t first catch glimpses of it here.
 The Sopranos’ extended dream sequences and that wacky trip (or whatever it was) to Costa Mesa (or wherever it was) in Season 6 may never have happened if “College” hadn’t helped establish the series’ willingness to eschew traditional viewer expectations.
 But enough of all that – let’s get into the nitty-gritty of the hour itself.

 “College” has a very clever opening shot: Tony becomes clearer and clearer to us as the image slowly fades in.
 We get an almost complete 360-degree look at him as the camera circles around him – first we see one side of him, and then the other.
-The fade-in and circling camera motion are fitting because it anticipates how this episode will provide a clearer picture of Tony Soprano when it exposes another, more violent, side of his personality.
+The fade-in and circling camera motion are genius touches because they activate the idea that this episode will provide a clearer picture of Tony Soprano when it exposes another, more violent, side of his personality.

 Tony and Meadow are making a tour of potential New England colleges.
 But this trip has a little bit more drama than the typical college tour – Tony and Mead are lucky to make it back home alive.
 As intense as the plot gets in New England, what goes on in New Jersey is arguably just as compelling and interesting.
 I hesitate to call one the “A” storyline and the other the “B” storyline when both are equally gripping and important.
 I think Chase signals the equality between the New England and New Jersey scenarios by introducing Carmela’s storyline with camerawork that is as clever as the shot that opened the hour.
 The camera circles at the Soprano home (but in the opposite direction as it circled in the episode’s opening shot), and it continues to spin for some time, creating a mood of giddy excitement as Phil and Carmela greet each other:

 The camera comes to a stop just as Father Phil delivers his punchline: “I also have a confession to make, Carm.
 I have a jones for your baked ziti.”
 There is clearly a mutual attraction between the housewife and the priest.
 The sexual tension between them is palpable.
-Carmela’s emotions climb even higher upon learning that Dr. Melfi is a female, and then convinces herself that Tony is having an affair with his therapist.
+Carmela’s emotions climb even higher when she learns that Dr. Melfi is female, and then convinces herself that Tony is having an affair with the woman.
 (It was in the Pilot that she first mistook Dr. Melfi to be a man and Tony decided not to correct her mistake.)
 AJ is spending the night at his friend’s, leaving Phil and Carm all alone with food and wine and that film about unconsummated passion, The Remains of the Day.

 Both the New England and New Jersey storylines heat up quickly, but not necessarily in ways we would have expected.
 In Maine, Tony is surprisingly open to his daughter’s inquiries about the Mafia.
 But this storyline quickly becomes about more than just the relationship between a Mafioso father and his intelligent daughter – it also becomes about Tony’s attempt to hunt down Mafia rat Fabian Petrulio.
 This is clearly the more “masculine” plotline, something that would appeal more to those viewers who tune in to The Sopranos for “hits-and-tits.”
 The New Jersey storyline in this hour is one that, in a sense, has more “feminine” appeal.
 As this plot thickens, it becomes not just about Carmela’s Thorn Birds-type attraction to Father Phil, but also about her deeper existential crisis; she has, in her words, “forsaken what is right for what is easy.”